SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

-- All requirements as listed for Use Case 1.A with the follow modifications
+- All requirements as listed for Use Case 1.A with the following modifications.
 - A forecast value must be an empirical probability distribution at each time point (a sequence of {quantile, value} or {Prob(X), X} pairs).
 - User can select among probabilistic forecast performance metrics (3.A).
 - Framework provides probabilistic metric values for comparison among forecasts, visual displays of probabilistic forecast performance for comparison (3.A).